Architects: Society of Architecture

 Country: South Korea

-Seongsu Silo urban manufacturing hub designed by Society of Architecture in Seoul has transformed the Seongsu-dong neighborhood into a center for industrial innovation and collaboration.
+Seongsu Silo urban manufacturing hub designed by the Society of Architecture in Seoul has transformed the Seongsu-dong neighborhood into a center for industrial innovation and collaboration.
 The hub integrates production, planning, marketing, and consumption into one space, fostering a new type of urban experience that merges manufacturing with consumer activities.
 Expected to be a significant addition to the area, Seongsu Silo redefines the typical factory space with flexible, vertically serviced workspaces and open public areas, reflecting the evolving nature of urban industrial zones.

 Since its foundation in 1394, Seoul has evolved from an agrarian society to a fully industrialized megacity.
 The most significant urban changes occurred in the 20th century due to industrialization.
 During the Japanese colonial period (1910–45), Yeongdeungpo, southwest of the Han River, was developed with heavy military infrastructure, setting the stage for it to become Seoul’s largest industrial zone after liberation.
 Other industrial areas followed, but as of 2021, only seven major semi-industrial zones remain, covering 3.3 percent of the city’s area but playing a crucial role in its industrial economy.

 Seoul’s industrial areas primarily accommodate light industries such as fashion, printing, metal fabrication, and jewelry.
 These zones consist mostly of small businesses operating in relatively poor conditions.
 To revitalize these areas and create jobs, the Seoul Metropolitan Government has been investing ₩300 billion since 2018 to build ‘smart anchor’ facilities for each manufacturing industry.
 A ‘smart anchor’ provides small businesses access to high-tech facilities, like 3D printers, which they can use jointly.
 These anchors also foster collaboration between companies.
 Seoul aims to build 20 smart anchors, with five confirmed in districts such as ‘Jungnang-gu Sewing,’ ‘Jung-gu Printing,’ ‘Guro-gu Machinery Metal,’ and ‘Gangbuk-gu Sewing.’
-In Seongsu-dong, in Seongdong-gu district, a facility is planned to support craftsmen who make handmade shoes.
+In Seongsu-dong, in the Seongdong-gu district, a facility is planned to support craftsmen who make handmade shoes.

 The Semi-Industrial Mix – Semi-industrial areas in Seoul currently host light industries that interact with residential, financial, and business centers.
 These areas are characterized by dynamic flows of production and consumption.
 Originally planned to form blocks with roads suitable for factory logistics, these zones now overlap with various consumption and leisure activities.
 Laws and building regulations have been revised to promote diverse land use, moving beyond the original factory-only design.
 These zones now support production, consumption, and residential functions.
 From Seoul’s perspective, factory zones are seen as spaces with strong identities, offering unique urban experiences that contrast with the uniformity of typical residential areas.